ScriptAlchemist/jot_zettelkasten/zet/computer_science/gcp/sre/principles/chapter_7.md

 reusable and be more of a common platform than the former, but the complexity of our production environment sometimes means that the former is the most immediately traceable option.

+### A Hierarchy of Automation Classes

+Although all of these automation steps are valuable, and indeed an automation platform is valuable in and of itself, in an ideal world, we wouldn't need externalized automation.
+In fact, instead of having a system that has to have external glue logic, it would be even better to just have a system that needs `no glue logic at all`, not just because internalization is more efficient (although such efficiency is useful), but because it has been designed to not need glue logic in the first place.
+Accomplishing that involves taking the use cases for glue logic-generally "first order" manipulations of a system, such as adding accounts or performing system turnup-and finding a way to handle those use cases directly within the application.

+As a more detailed example, most turnup automation at Google is problematic because it ends up being maintained separately from the core system and therefore suffers from "bit rot," i.e., not changing when the underlying systems change.
+Despite the best of intentions, attempting to more tightly couple the two (turnup automation and the core system) often fails due to unaligned priorities, as product developers will, not unreasonably, resist a test deployment requirement for every change.
+Secondly, automation that is crucial but only executed at infrequent intervals and therefore difficult to test is often particularly fragile because of the extended feedback cycle.
+Cluster failover is one classic example of infrequently executed automation: failovers might only occur every few months, or infrequently enough that inconsistencies between instances are introduced.
+The evolution of automation follows a path.